carstene1ns/eracha/reverse_engineering/doc/archive_format.md

  - MIRM.MMF ([M] - maps)
  - MIRT.MTF ([T] - tiles)

+The files can have a maximum number of 256 files inside, but in reality there are only 10 or less present.

 HEADER
 ------

-length: 0x40A (1034) bytes
+length: 0x40A (1034) bytes (= 10 + 256*4)

  * offset 0x0 - 0x8: padding (0x00)
  * offset 0x9: number of files
- * following offsets: lengths of files
+ * following offsets: lengths of files (as 32 bit LE number)
  * padding till end of header (0x00)

 DATA